zxcvbnius/slate/source/index.md

 RIch media message refers to photo and file.
 Use this command to send rich media message in a chat room

-> You can use those API to send your photos and files to your chat
+> You can use those APIs to send photos and files

 ```java